msevestre/CKD-Quakification/re_output/Report.md

 With the drug-specific parameters fixed, the healthy PBPK model was translated to a CKD PBPK model CKD according to the defined method.

 A population with Stage 3 CKD was created according to the demographic parameters of the target population presented in the study of Blum 1994<sup>34</sup> (eGFR 30-59 mL/min/1.73m<sup>2</sup>).
-Simulation of the pharmacokinetics of gabapentin after a single oral dose of 400 mg in this target population is presented in **Figure 3.1.2.**
+Simulation of the pharmacokinetics of gabapentin after a single oral dose of 400 mg in this target population is presented in **Figure 3-2**

 A population with Stage 4-5 CKD was created according to the demographic parameters of the target population presented in the study of Blum 1994<sup>34</sup> (eGFR 1-30 mL/min/1.73m<sup>2</sup>).
-Simulation of the pharmacokinetics of gabapentin after a single oral dose of 400 mg in this target population is presented in **Figure 3.1.3.**
+Simulation of the pharmacokinetics of gabapentin after a single oral dose of 400 mg in this target population is presented in **Figure 3-3**

 ![](images/003_section_undefined-section-3/004_section_undefined-section-4/006_section_Gabapentin_CKD/2_time_profile_plot_Gabapentin_Blum_CKD3_400_mg_PO.png)

+<a id="figure-3-2"></a>

-Figure 2: Simulation of the pharmacokinetics of Gabapentin after a single dose of 400 mg in subjects with CKD.
-Observed data (circles) presented from Blum.
+**Figure 3-2: Simulation of the pharmacokinetics of Gabapentin after a single dose of 400 mg in subjects with CKD.
+Observed data (circles) presented from Blum.**

 <br>